Corporate Environmental Sustainability & Responsibility

 According to industry sources, oil recycling helps to reduce the foodservice industry’s carbon footprint.
 We understand, for every metric ton of carbon dioxide produced in the operation of recycling plants, more than seven metric tons of carbon dioxide are removed from the environment.
 And by responsible recycling, foodservice operators are reducing the amount of organic waste materials going into landfills and the amount of organic waste discharged into water treatment facilities, easing the burden on overtaxed landfills and water treatment plants.

-Wendy's restaurants recycle between 545 lbs. – 750 lbs. of waste oil every month.
+Wendy's restaurants recycle between 545 lbs. – 750 lbs. of used cooking oil every month.

 Packaging & Recycling